-- Whilst cash balances remain well in excess of the minimum target for cash capacity (of at least three months), Council will use existing surplus funds and only borrow when necessary for intergenerational capital projects. - Council is making annual debt repayments so as to settle existing loans one year ahead of schedule.
+- Whilst cash balances remain well in excess of the minimum target for cash capacity (of at least three months), Council will use existing surplus funds and only borrow when necessary for projects that qualify under the criteria set out in the debt policy. - Council is making annual debt repayments so as to settle existing loans one year ahead of schedule.
 Council will continue to seek opportunities to use any surplus funds available to reduce the liabilities on the community's balance sheet. - Council will only borrow for works that fall into at least one of the following categories: - o risk management - o asset management - o intergenerational projects